Sikhism

 The religion developed and evolved in times of religious persecution, gaining converts from both Hinduism and Islam.
-The Mughal emperors of India tortured and executed two of the Sikh gurus—Guru Arjan (1563–1605) and Guru Tegh Bahadur (1621–1675)—after they refused to convert to Islam.
+The Mughal emperors of India tortured and executed two of the Sikh gurus—Guru Arjan (1563–1606) and Guru Tegh Bahadur (1621–1675)—after they refused to convert to Islam.
 The persecution of the Sikhs triggered the founding of the Khalsa by Guru Gobind Singh in 1699 as an order to protect the freedom of conscience and religion, with members expressing the qualities of a sant-sipāhī ("saint-soldier").

 Terminology

 The majority of Sikh scriptures were originally written in the alphabet of Gurmukhī, a script standardised by Guru Angad out of Laṇḍā scripts historically used in present-day Pakistan and North India.
 Adherents of Sikhism are known as Sikhs, meaning "students" or "disciples" of the guru.
 The English word Sikhism derives from the Punjabi word for the religion Sikhi (ਸਿੱਖੀ ', /pa/, from ਸਿੱਖ), which connotes the "temporal path of learning" and is rooted in the verb sikhana (lit. 'to learn').
+The Global Institute of Sikh Studies translates the term Sikh as meaning "bearers of sikhiā [wisdom]".

 Some Sikhs oppose the exonym term Sikhism as they claim the word was coined by the British colonists rather than by Sikhs themselves, and they instead prefer the endonym Sikhi.
 They argue that an "-ism" connotes a fixed and immutable worldview which is not congruent with the internally fluid nature of the Sikh philosophy.
+Other terms Sikhs use to name their faith are gursikhi, gurmat, or dharam.